 The kids who shag flies in the outfield probably have no idea how close they are to the bad old days.

 9. North of Randol Mill Road and west of Handley Ederville Road.
-This boomerang-shaped lake (left side of aerial photo) was a bend in the river until the 1980s, when the river was straightened and Handley Ederville Road was rerouted to the east, resulting in a lake with a bridge to nowhere.
+The boomerang-shaped pond (left side of aerial photo) was a bend in the river with a bridge (next to yellow line) for Handley Ederville Road.

 10. When Rockwood Golf Course was remodeled in 2016-2017 a new hole was added on the western side of the course.
 This photo shows the green on the left.
 To reach that green golfers must cross the small bridge over a stream that empties into the river.